Skip to Main Content

 Businesses recognize that it pays to use professionals for planning tasks, rather than administrative workers who lack expertise, because those who work exclusively in this industry can deliver a highly effective meeting at the best price available.
 Businesses sometimes use meeting planners even for arranging teleconferences.

-As a result of all these factors, the outlook for the industry is rosy.
-The Department of Labor (DOL) projects the workforce of meeting, convention, and event planners to increase by 7 percent through 2028, which is faster than the average for all occupations.
+As a result of all these factors and in spite of the setbacks from the pandemic, the outlook for the industry is rosy.
+The Department of Labor (DOL) projects the workforce of meeting, convention, and event planners to increase by 7 percent through 2033, which is faster than the average for all occupations.
 Businesses are expected to continue relying on industry professionals to organize a steady stream of events and meetings.

 Business, professional, labor, political, and similar organizations are a mix of for-profit and nonprofit organizations.
 The DOL has noted that as business meetings and events become more global in scope, the greater the demand will be for meeting and event planners.
 Meeting planners working for the health-care industry probably will experience the most job stability, because health-care practitioners need to attend medical meetings regularly to maintain their licensure.
 Another mixed group is performing arts, spectator sports, and related industries, which are projected to provide opportunities as well.